deepaksood619/deepaksood619.github.io/docs/languages/golang/concepts.md

 Another advantage is that, since it is invoked implicitly in the code e.g. during sleep or channel wait, the compile only needs to safe/restore the registers which are alive at these points.
 In Go, this means only 3 registers i.e. PC, SP and DX (Data Registers) being updated during context switch rather than all registers (e.g. AVX, Floating Point, MMX).

 https://codeburst.io/why-goroutines-are-not-lightweight-threads-7c460c1f155f

+### What is a Goroutine leak, and how can it be avoided in a Go program?

+A Goroutine leak occurs when Goroutines are created but not properly managed, leading to excessive resource usage.
+To avoid leaks, it's essential to ensure that Goroutines are appropriately closed when they are no longer needed, typically using defer statements or sync.WaitGroup.

+### Explain the concept of context in Go.
+How is it useful in managing cancellations and deadlines in a program?

+Context in Go is a package that provides a way to carry deadlines, cancellations, and other request-scoped values across API boundaries.
+It is useful for managing the lifecycle of operations, handling timeouts, and propagating cancellation signals in a clean and consistent manner.

 ## Channels